lonnmejiano/technical-resume/README.md

-# 📄 'Welcome to My Resume Page'
+# WELCOME TO MY RESUME PAGE

 I bring over 10 years of leadership and operational experience in aviation, combined with technical expertise in business intelligence, data analytics, and visual storytelling.